Painting in ancient Rome: Origins: Etruria and Greece

+Evolution and styles

-In the transition from the Republic to the Empire, Roman painting had already consolidated and developed its own style, moving away from the Greco-Hellenistic canon.
-Of the painting done in the Republic practically everything was lost, except for a few examples, of which a fragment of a fresco found in a tomb on Esquiline Hill is often cited.
-It was the ensemble of Pompeii and Herculaneum, painted mostly already under the Augustus Empire, which provided the basis for establishing a division of Roman painting into four periods or styles, extrapolating the concepts, somewhat risibly, from there to the rest of the Romanized territory.
-It is known that the metropolitan style encountered a lot of resistance to be implanted in some points in the East, and even more in North Africa, where nothing significant was found.
-Even so, Ling believes that the criterion remains valid, for he says that the testimonies that have come to light in other areas of Italy besides Campania and Lazio and in distant provinces show that the fashions of the metropolis were sooner or later assimilated by the regional centers in most of the empire.
-This division was defined by the German archaeologist August Mau in the 19th century, and is still accepted more or less in consensus today.
-It should be noted, however, that especially the Third and Fourth styles are the subject of much controversy among art historians, because their characteristics are shared to some extent, making the identification of examples confusing and subject to individual interpretations.
-The problem is further complicated by the recovery of archaisms and the overlapping of trends in late phases.
+In the transition from the Republic to the Empire, Roman painting consolidated and developed its own style distinct from the Hellenistic canon.
+The ensemble of paintings of Pompeii and Herculaneum, ranging from the 2nd century BC to AD 79, has provided scholars a basis for establishing a division of Roman painting into four periods or styles.
+This division was defined by the German archaeologist August Mau in the 19th century, and is still used today, although it has been subject to dispute among art historians, because their characteristics are shared to some extent, making the identification of examples confusing and subject to individual interpretations, especially the Third and Fourth styles.
+The problem is further complicated by the use of archaisms and the overlapping of trends in late phases.

+Although the vast majority of remaining Roman paintings come from Campania and Lazio, surviving fragments from throughout the Empire show that the fashions of the centre were sooner or later assimilated by the regional centers in most of the empire.
+Nevertheless, It is known that the metropolitan style encountered a lot of resistance in some points in the East and in North Africa.